dangeratio/flashcards/README.md

     Build an initial cakephp project, setup SQL connections etc.
-    Run the cakeflashcards.sql on your sql database to create the required tables Copy flashcard files into the directory of your cakephp project
+    Run the cakeflashcards.sql on your sql database to create the required tables Copy flashcard files into the directory of your cakephp project You may also need to make ./app/tmp directory editable

 Features